NowcomCorporation/imaginary/docker/README.md

 there are 3 docker containers at minimum.

-* frontend_cache: varnish cache that sits between CDN and Imaginary (port 80 - exposed outside)
+* frontend_cache: varnish cache that sits between CDN and Imaginary (port 80 - exposed outside) [single instance - Deployes to master node]
-* worker: imaginary docker container (port 9000 - should not expose outside of network)
+* worker: [Scalable] imaginary docker container (port 9000 - should not expose outside of network)
-* backend_cache: varnish cache that sits between the imaginary worker and in front of Azure (port 81 - should not expose outside of network)
+* backend_cache: varnish cache that sits between the imaginary worker and in front of Azure (port 81 - should not expose outside of network) [single instance - Deployes to other than master node]

 The frontend_cache and backend_cache sit on different internal networks called: